opendatateam/udata/CONTRIBUTING.md

 ### Python style guide

-We follow the PEP-0008 and PEP-0257 as mush as possible in the respect of PEP-0020.
+We follow the PEP-0008 and PEP-0257 as must as possible in the respect of PEP-0020.

 On top of that, we apply the [Python Style Guide][py-style-guide] from Google.